 4) Scallop in Hoppin’ John stew

 Hoppin’ John is a traditional black-eyed peas and rice dish that is served at New Year’s for good luck.
 My mother and I used to eat it every New Year’s while watching the Twilight Zone marathon on the Sci-Fi Channel.
 (I had a weird childhood.)
 I don’t know if eating this dish gave me good luck, other than the good luck of eating something amazing.
+But this version is even better than my mom’s.

 5) boudin, cher!